 The Wrangel Island Nature Reserve is classified as a wildlife sanctuary.
 Special permits are required to visit Wrangel and expedition cruise is the best way to visit the island.

-We travel to Wrangel Island with our Ulstein X-BOW® ships that feature a modern lecture lounge, multiple observation areas, Zodiac launching platforms, a restaurant serving excellent meals, a gym and wellness centre, a pool, jacuzzis, a mudroom and many other amenities.
+We travel to Wrangel Island with our Ulstein X-BOW® ships that feature a modern lecture lounge, multiple observation areas, Zodiac launching platforms, a restaurant serving excellent meals, a gym and sauna, a mudroom and many other amenities.

 The new and innovative X-Bow ships also allows us to operate with low energy consumption, high fuel-efficiency and a streamlined design to deliver a reduction in emissions because preserving and protecting the environment is of the utmost importance to us.